AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Displays a link to the User Guide.

 Format: `help`